MJstephenson/game-reviews/README.md

 - To store the star rating so that when a form/review is edited the user doesnt have to give it a star rating again
 - To store the game genre so that when a form/review is edited the user doesnt have to select a genre again.
 - To have a publish/unpublish button on the edit reviw page so that the user can deciede if they want their review to be published live.
+- To have a collection that stores deleted reviews so they could be retrieved by the sudo user if required.

 ## Tools & Technologies Used